 - NOTE: When targeting a checklist based on the completion of a different checklist you may see that the original completed checklist re-appear after the completion and dismissal of the latest checklist.
 This happens because the checklists are shown until they are actively dismissed by the user.

 - Event: refers to events that happen within your platform that you send into Appcues.
 Learn more about how to set up and use event targeting here.

 - Language: refers to the end-user's browser language -- while Appcues does not provide translation services or automatically translate your content, you can create multiple versions of flows based on language and target them to the appropriate audience.
 Learn more about language targeting here.

-- Group property: refers to properties you've sent into Appcues, specific to the end-user's account or wider user group.
+- Group property: refers to the account-level properties you've sent into Appcues, specific to the end-user's account or wider user group.
 Learn more about group properties here.